aryapras22/chat-app-flutter-firebase/README.md

 ## Getting Started

+First run flutter create then,
-To using this you only need to set up your firebase CLI and firebase account.
+To using this you need to set up your firebase CLI and firebase account.

 Follow these instruction for more detailed how to set up firebase: